mcross1882/clip/README.md

 clip paste output.txt
 ```

-Building clip is very simple simply using the predefined `Makefile`
+Building clip is very simple.
+Just use the predefined `Makefile`

 ```sh
 # Compile all the sources and run basic set of BDD tests